 Latin IA (SLL1050F)

-This course is primarily designed for those who have not studied Latin before, but is also open to those who have done some Latin at school but not enough to enter Latin IIA.
+This course is primarily designed for those who have not studied Latin before.
+It is also open to those who have done some Latin at school but who do not qualify for admission into Latin IB.

 Entrance requirements: none.